 Even if you’ve never used a reformer before, you would probably recognise one.
-The bed-like machine has a sliding carriage which is attached to one end with a set of springs.
+The bed-like machine has a sliding carriage that is attached to one end with a set of springs.
 The bars, straps and optional accessories increase the reformer’s versatility, which is one of its most unique features.
 The carriage can be pushed or pulled along the frame, with the springs offering resistance.
 This way, countless exercises for a multitude of muscle groups can be performed.

 The springs can also be adjusted to increase or decrease the resistance for various intensity levels.

 For new mums who need to start exercising slowly and build up strength and resistance gradually, a reformer can offer the ideal exercises throughout the entire training journey.

 You can start with simple exercises, and move on to more difficult ones as you progress.
 Easier exercises are generally performed in a reclined position, using bodyweight, and with the springs set for minimum resistance.
 All these aspects can be adjusted for your level, and eventually, you can incorporate sitting, kneeling and standing moves, which are more difficult.

 Reformer Pilates is a great tool for building a strong body, especially in your core muscles, which are important to focus on after having a baby.
 Even if you had a strong core before pregnancy, the muscles in this area get stretched out and weaker during the 9 months.